Making the Most Out of Your Internship

 Which together, can open doors for new opportunities for you.

-I want to encourage you and arm you with 6 tips that will ensure you walk away from your internship with an experience that has prepared you for the next phase of your career.
+I want to encourage you with 6 tips that will ensure you walk away from your internship or job with an experience that has prepared you for the next phase of your career.

 BE THE INTERN

 (even when there are other interns there too)

 From day 1, walk in with an attitude of I can do this.
 Decide now that you are going to take every task, project, errand that is offered even if it is hot, after hours, or basic work (coffee or errands).
 If you can prove that you can do the simple things quickly, professionally, and correctly … they will give you more.
 And if they don’t give you more, ASK FOR MORE!

 Most likely a company is taking interns to not only teach the next generation, but to alleviate the work load for the employees.
 Those employees are often busy with all of their responsibilities.
 Make it easy on them.
 Watch them.
 Observe their schedule, tasks, needs.
 Listen to their needs or comments.
 Then begin to offer specific help.

 Students have told me in the past, “I always offered to help but no one needed me to do anything.”
 Half of what they said was true.

 And if you can’t do anything for them that day.
 Then ask if you can sit with them and watch their processes and take notes.
 That way you aren’t in their way, you are just observing.

 Take notes and find ways you can help the next day.